 I'll be glad to answer any questions!

 ***Update!
-It has now been 9 months since I painted the countertops and they still look as good as day one.
-No chips or peeling paint at all!***
+It has now been over a year and a half since I painted the countertops and they are still holding up great!***